 Ever wonder how to set up dual monitors for your computer?
 Maybe you’ve seen all those cool dual monitor setups and you want to have one, too.
 Plenty of computer users have set up dual monitors to help with productivity and to get more stuff done.
-The good news is that creating a dual monitor setup is not that hard, even if you’re not a tech-savvy person.
+The good news is that creating a dual monitor setup is not that hard, even if you’re not tech-savvy.

 Gamers will also find dual monitors useful for extending their screen’s real estate.
 Instead of buying a bigger monitor, gamers can expand the game screen across multiple monitors and turn it into one large virtual desktop.

 So are you ready to set up dual monitors for your computer?
 Let’s get started.